jakeyeung/TissueCiradianAnalysis/README.md

     ## 1 Dbp   Live…  0.966      -48.7 <dbl [6]>  g=1001        1       2    2.83
     ## # … with 3 more variables: phase.sd <dbl>, phase.maxdiff <dbl>,
     ## #   phase.avg <dbl>

+Check out `tutorial_fit_conditions_to_data.md` to a small example of how this model is applied to RNAseq data.

 Complex-valued SVD
 ------------------